joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/10/01/science/jane-goodall-a-life-in-pictures.html

 **Republicans and Democrats in Deadlock Over Federal Funding**\
-`On Wednesday, dueling proposals to end the government shutdown failed in the Senate for the third time in two weeks.
-Most of the House’s Democrats also blocked the House-passed G.O.P. stopgap spending bill.`\
+`Dueling proposals to end the government shutdown failed in the Senate on Wednesday.
+There was no end in sight to the deadlock as neither party showed signs of bowing to the other’s government spending demands.`\
 https://nytimes.com/video/us/politics/100000010433229/republicans-democrats-deadlock-government-shutdown.html

 **Jane Goodall, a Revered Conservationist, Dies at 91**\